subes/dep-graph-releaser/README.md

 # Known Limitations

 The project does currently not support (pull requests are more than welcome):
 - recovery from ongoing processes.
-If you navigate away from the pipeline in the middle of the process, then the state is likely to be wrong if you return.
+If you navigate away from the pipeline in the middle of the process (or you browser crashes), then the state is likely to be wrong if you return to the page.
 - exclusions are not yet taken into account.
-As consequence, it might detect cycles where there are not any.
+As consequence, dep-graph-releaser might detect cycles where there are not any.
 - version managed in a property which itself refers to a property: `<properties><a>${b}</a><b>1.0.0</b></properties>`.
 - version which is partly static and partly a property: `<version>1.0.0-${BUILD_NUMBER}</version>`.
+- version managed in a property which is defined elsewhere and there it is not used in a dependency.
 - dependencies only defined in profiles (not yet tested, might be that it already works).
 - simple regex replacement is used to update dependencies: if you have files containing malformed xml in comments, then updating dependencies might be erroneous.
-- disabling a submodule does not work with the `-dr` option, you have to disable the multi-module instead
+- disabling a submodule does not work with the `-disableRegex` option, you have to disable the multi-module instead

 # License
 Dependent Graph Releaser is published under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).